BJNSTNKVC/laravel-form-components/README.md

 As can be seen in an example above, in case Eloquent model has been passed, Select component expects three properties:

 1. *:model* - Model passed from the controller or injected directly into the blade file.
-2. *model-key* - Model key that will be used as an option value (when not provided the `id` will be used)
+2. *model-key* - Model key that will be used as an option value (when not provided the `id` will be used).
 3. *model-value* - Model value from which option text will be generated.

 This will generate following HTML: